BeanGreen247/openbox-with-windows-snapping/README.md

 # openbox-with-windows-snapping
-Patch to enable window snapping by dragging the window (aero snap) for openbox.
+### Basic info
+Patched version of the openbox window manager with the window snap feature similar to Aero snap on Windows.

 Usage:
 ```